dhastings6/swa-tag-manager-documentation/data-layer-migration.md

 ### High-level summary
 - Restructured to `product` array and introduced an `attributes` object per product.
 - Payment info moved from top-level `paymentinfo` to `transaction.payments` with multi-method support and numeric amounts.
-- Customer membership fields moved into a nested `customer.member` object; new `customer.profile` object added.
+- A new `customer.profile` object added into `customer` object.
-- A new `transaction` object captures confirmation identifiers, loyalty points, payments, and pricing summary.
+- A new `transaction` object captures product confirmation identifiers, loyalty points, payments, and pricing summary.
+Naming convention tried to align with react props on page.
-- Several fields switch from string to number and new boolean fields are introduced.
+- Several existing fields switch from string to number and new boolean fields are introduced.

 ---

 ### Changes by category

-#### Renamed (often also moved)
-- `customer.membernumber` → `customer.member.number`
-- `customer.membertierstatus` → `customer.member.tier`
-- `customer.memberpointbalance` → `customer.member.pointBalance` (camelCase)
-- For room products: `roomtype` value is now carried in `products[].productcode`

 #### Moved
-- Customer membership fields moved under `customer.member`:
-  - `customer.membernumber` → `customer.member.number`
-  - `customer.membertierstatus` → `customer.member.tier`
-  - `customer.memberpointbalance` → `customer.member.pointBalance`
 - Payment information moved and expanded:
   - `paymentinfo.*` → `transaction.payments.*` (multi-method, currency, split flags, amounts numeric)
 - Product-specific details moved under `products[].attributes`: